 Care in labour & birth

-Care in labour and birth is provided by the team of Doctors and Midwives and Support Workers.
+Care in labour and birth is provided by a multi-disciplinary team of Midwives, Doctors and Support Workers.
 We will work in partnership with you to provide individualised plans of care.

-Student midwives work under the supervision of midwives on Delivery Suite, and medical students are also occasionally placed here.
-Clinical experience is invaluable as we prepare the midwives and doctors of tomorrow, but we will respect your choice to not have a student allocated to your care: please speak to your midwife.
+Student midwives often work under the supervision of midwives on the Delivery Suite, and medical students are also occasionally placed here.
+Clinical experience is invaluable as we prepare the midwives and doctors of tomorrow, but we will respect your wishes if you would prefer to not have a student allocated to your care - please speak to your midwife.

 Women in labour are cared for in single rooms, some of which have en-suite bathrooms.
-Special birthing beds are in each room, and we can also provide birthing balls, mats and beanbags if you require.
+Special birthing beds, which can be moved into different positions to help you in labour, are in each room and we can also provide birthing balls, mats and beanbags to help you mobilise in labour.